pseudobabble/pseudobabble.github.io/content/pages/Linux-System-Administration.md

 The `lastlog` command reads from the `/var/log/lastlog` file, and shows the last login time of each user:

     lastlog | tail

+The `lastb` command displays the contents of `/var/log/btmp`, which is updated on incorrect password attempts. ****This file does not log failed `ssh` attempts.****

+    lastb;

+If the file is not present, you can enable bad login logging by creating it.

+    touch /var/log/btmp;

+Failed superuser (`su`)and `ssh` login attempts will go to either `/var/log/secure`, or `/var/log/auth.log`, depending on the distribution.
+It is possible to create a custom log file, and direct failed superuser and `ssh` logins there:

+    cd syslog_dir;
+    echo "auth.*,authpriv.*    /path/to/custom.log" >> syslog.conf

+# Syslog Daemon and `logger`

+`syslogd` was the original system logger daemon. `rsyslogd` ('reliable `syslog`') is the backwards compatible, upgraded system logger.
+It uses `/etc/rsyslogd.conf`.
+There is some terminology necessary to understand `rsyslogd` configuration:

+-   `facility`: where the message comes from
+-   `priority`: how important/severe is the case
+-   `action`: what to do with the message

+Every line in the `.conf` file is an instruction on how to log something, using the terms listed above.

+`rsyslog` has modules, which can be used to expand the functionality of the tool, for example, by logging to a database. `man rsyslog.conf`, and `man rsyslogd` contain plenty of information.